Why Won't My Doctor Treat Me After I Was Injured in a Car Accident?

 Some Viable Options for Further Treatment

 You might understand your doctor's reasons for not wanting to see you, but you still need care and treatment.
 You're not out of options yet.
-Your attorney might be able to forward a letter of protection to your doctor.
+Your Attorneys might be able to forward a letter of protection to your doctor.
 As per that letter, your doctor's bill would be protected from any sums that might be derived through a settlement or award.
 In turn, your doctor might forward a physician's lien to your attorney for purposes of protecting their bill.
 The next option is to simply arrange to see a different doctor as soon as possible.
 Indeed, there are doctors who don't refuse to see victims of accidents.
 You might be able to obtain a referral to a doctor who treats car accident victims, knows how to document their injuries in their medical records, and also knows how to bill PIP.

 Finding the Right Car Accident Doctor